 Neck and back pain, bra strap indentations on the shoulders and general discomfort are all unfortunate realities for women who have exceptionally large, heavy breasts.

 Oversized breasts can make a woman feel self-conscious and embarrassed, as well as physically uncomfortable.
-Breast reduction, also known as reduction mammaplasty, is a cosmetic procedure during which the breasts are made smaller, lighter and more proportionate to the body.
-This procedure removes excess fat, glandular tissue and skin to achieve optimal breast size.
+Breast reduction surgery, also known as reduction mammaplasty, is a cosmetic procedure during which the breasts are made smaller, lighter and more proportionate to the body.
+This procedure removes excess fat, glandular tissue and skin to achieve optimal breast size, leaving a small scar.

 Candidates for breast reduction surgery include:

 - Women whose breasts have grown with weight gain